hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 Returning to Listing 12, it is intended to initialize an instance variable, but it won't compile because `SomeExpressoType` is a type defiend in Expresso and therefore the use of `null` is prohibited in that context.
 In such a case, use the `Option<T>` type defined in Expresso standard library, which isn't currently provided.

-## Interoperability with other .NET languages
+## Interoperability with Other .NET Languages

 Let's imagine a world without any borders.
 You could go anywhere, you could do anything and you could live anywhere.
 Such a world would be woderful, don't you think?
 In a sense, we can view Expresso as such.
 Because it runs on the CLR(Common Language Runtime), you can not only call functions or methods that come from other lanauages,